Clan Rising

 What does the surname Hernández mean?

-'Son of Hernando' or Fernando — the Spanish form of the Germanic Ferdinand, 'bold journey'.
+'Son of Hernando' or Fernando, the Spanish form of the Germanic Ferdinand, 'bold journey'.
 Fernando was the name of the great Castilian and Aragonese kings; Hernández and the older Fernández are two faces of the same patronymic.
 No name carried more royal weight in late-medieval Spain than Fernando.

-Is Hernández a Spanish surname?
+Is Hernández Spanish or Portuguese?

 How old is the Hernández surname?